aithoughts/chat-aipm/README.md

 ### `1` [Multi-Model Service Provider Support][docs-feat-provider]

-In the continuous development of LobeChat, we deeply understand the importance of diversity in model service providers for meeting the needs of the community when providing AI conversation services.
+In the continuous development of AiPMChat, we deeply understand the importance of diversity in model service providers for meeting the needs of the community when providing AI conversation services.
 Therefore, we have expanded our support to multiple model service providers, rather than being limited to a single one, in order to offer users a more diverse and rich selection of conversations.

-In this way, LobeChat can more flexibly adapt to the needs of different users, while also providing developers with a wider range of choices.
+In this way, AiPMChat can more flexibly adapt to the needs of different users, while also providing developers with a wider range of choices.

 #### Supported Model Service Providers